tejasPhaveri/custom-instructions/custominstructions.md

 2. Critical implementation approaches
 3. Task completion assessments
 4. Interpretation of ambiguous requirements
+5. Technical documentation accuracy (Enhanced with Context7 MCP: Boost confidence with up-to-date, version-specific information)
+6. Complex reasoning outcomes (Enhanced with Sequential Thinking MCP: Increase confidence through structured, documented thought processes)

+Protocol for MCP Enhancement:
+- Use Context7 to elevate confidence in technical areas by ensuring documentation is current and relevant, noting retrieval timestamps in assessments.
+- Use Sequential Thinking to improve confidence in complex decisions by documenting each reasoning step, revisions, and conclusions in decision journals or task summaries.
 ```

 ### Example Usage in Decisions Journal